NVE/terrain-change-detection-pc/README.md

 # Terrain Change Detection Based on Multi-temporal Point Clouds

 A Python project for detecting terrain changes using multi-temporal point cloud data.
 The workflow includes data discovery and preprocessing, spatial alignment using ICP (Iterative Closest Point), change detection (with a primary focus on M3C2), and interactive visualizations (Plotly default; PyVista supported).
 DoD and C2C are implemented for comparison/baseline purposes.
+PyVista can run non-blocking with the optional `pyvistaqt` dependency.

 ## Project Structure